Palak Gosht serving in blue bowl

 Serving Suggestion

-Palak gosht goes well with roti or naan.
-It also pairs well with boiled rice like zeera and basmati rice.
-To enhance the flavor, serve with kachoomar salad and green chutney
+Palak gosht not only goes well with roti or naan, but also pairs well with boiled rice like zeera and basmati rice.
+Also serve with kachoomar salad and green chutney to enhance the flavor.

 If you like this Palak Gosht recipe, you might also like to try these gravy recipes too..